Brian Berkowitz: Anomalous (non-Fickian) chemical transport

-His laboratory developed a novel and general theoretical framework for anomalous (non-Fickian) chemical transport as observed in heterogeneous porous media and fractured rock formations.
+His laboratory developed a theoretical framework for anomalous (non-Fickian) chemical transport as observed in heterogeneous porous media and fractured rock formations.
 This theory is continuously being extended, with matching numerical models and laboratory experiments, for broad application to fractured and heterogeneous media.

 Quantification of transport in fractured and heterogeneous porous media

 Berkowitz focuses on describing groundwater flow in natural aquifers characterized by fractures and structural heterogeneity.
-This motion is particularly complex due to multidimensional and variable velocity fields.
-One of the main challenges is providing a reliable description of tracer and contaminant migration in such systems.
+This motion involves multidimensional and variable velocity fields.
+One of the main challenges is providing a description of tracer and contaminant migration in such systems.
 His group applies the continuous-time random walk (CTRW) theory, which accounts for dispersion phenomena that do not conform to the classical Fickian model and cannot be solved by the advection–diffusion equation.
 The solutions derived from this framework are applicable to a wide range of transport and spreading scenarios.

 Fractures and fracture networks

 His research addresses geometric and hydraulic aspects of fracture networks.
 Berkowitz and his group develop theories to understand the geometric behavior of fracture structures and hydraulic conductivity as measured in natural rocks, changes in hydraulic properties of fractures undergoing deformation, and patterns of dissolution and mineral precipitation as observed in fractured geological formations.